 Participation is also about feeling informed about MiP activities and having your views taken in to account on campaigns and issues.
 MiP organises opportunities for involving members throughout the year.
 MiP organises local meetings, our national annual Summit, regional events as well as the regular member surveys through the weekly email to members.

-National Committee members are elected by the whole membership to serve two-year terms on the 16-member body, which agrees policies, helps to develop services, and oversees the executive.
+We are keen for members to influence and advise through the National Committee.
+Members are elected by the whole membership to serve two-year terms on the 16-member body which helps to develop policy and campaigns, and influences the running of the union.
 If you might be interested in joining the Committee, please take a look at the Our Governance page and contact us for further information.

 Also across the UK, MiP’s network of link members and representatives help to deliver our campaigns, services and casework.

 Link members’ and representatives’ roles vary depending on individuals’ preferences and situations, but their work can include:

 - Acting as the main workplace contact between national officers, head office, and MiP members within a team or organisation;